Enjoy Travel to Japan!

 The most distinctive feature of Oni Kenbai is the “oni masks” worn by the dancers.

-These are not just "demons" but are considered a type of "Tenbu (guardian deity)" in Buddhism, performing dances as sacred beings that ward off evil spirits.
+These are not merely “demons” in the usual sense, but are regarded as a type of Buddhist guardian deity (tenbu), performing as sacred beings who drive away evil spirits.

 Types of masks include,